rackerlabs/docs-cloud-dns/api-docs/v1/api-operations/methods/delete-delete-ptr-records-v1.0-account-rdns-service-name.rst

     DELETE /v1.0/{account}/rdns/{service-name}

 Deletes one or all PTR records associated with a Rackspace Cloud device.
 Use the optional ``ip`` query parameter to specify a specified record to delete.
-Omitting this parameter Deletes all PTR records associated with a specified device.
+Omitting this parameter, deletes all PTR records associated with a specified device.

 .. note::
    This call returns an asynchronous response.
 Refer to :rax-devdocs:`Synchronous and asynchronous responses
    <cloud-dns/v1/developer-guide/#document-general-api-info/synchronous-and-asynchronous-responses>`.

 This table shows the possible response codes for this operation: